Snapshot of the Colombia Digital Nomad Visa in 2026

 4. Pay the Visa Application Fee

 Once the application is submitted, an invoice for the visa processing fee will be generated.
-The fee varies depending on nationality and must be paid through the Ministry’s online payment system or at authorized Colombian banks if specified.
+The fee for this as of 2026 is COP206,000, or around $55.00 dollars.
+This needs to be paid through the Ministry’s online payment system or at an authorized Colombian bank.
 The application will not be processed until the payment is confirmed.

 5. Visa Processing and Additional Requests

-The standard processing time for a Digital Nomad Visa is approximately 10 to 15 business days.
-However, this timeline may vary depending on factors such as application volume and the complexity of the individual case.
-Immigration officials may request additional documents or schedule an online interview to clarify aspects of the application.
-Prompt responses to these requests are essential to avoid delays.
+The standard processing time listed with the Cancilleria is up to 30 days, however we dind that for a Digital Nomad Visa it is approximately 10 to 15 business days.
+Do note though that this timeline may vary depending on factors such as application volume and the complexity of the individual case.
+Immigration officials can request additional documents or schedule an online interview to clarify aspects of the application.
+If additional documents have been requested, you are given 10 days to provide them.
+If they are not provided in this time, your application will be cancelled and you will need to submit your application again.

 6. Visa Approval and Next Steps

-If the application is approved, the visa will be issued electronically and sent via email.
-It is important to print and carry a copy when traveling to Colombia, as immigration officers may ask for confirmation upon entry.
+If the application is approved, the visa will be issued electronically and sent via email in the form of a PDF.
+It is important to print and carry a copy when traveling to Colombia, as immigration officers will ask for confirmation upon entry.

-If the visa is granted for more than three months, the holder must register with Migración Colombia within 15 days of arrival and obtain a Foreigner Identification Card (Cédula de Extranjería).
+Once approved, the visa holder must register with Migración Colombia within 15 days of arrival and obtain a Foreigner Identification Card (Cédula de Extranjería).
 This card allows visa holders to open a bank account, sign rental agreements, and access other local services.

 Common Challenges and Tips for Success